yijunwang0805/covid-19/SEIR Forecast_Yijun Wang & Owen Xu/README.md

 | --- | --- | --- | --- |
 | Forecast Infectious Counts at Peak Time| 335,692 | 1,734,473 | 660,246
 | Peak Date | 2020-06-10 | 2020-03-09 | 2020-06-18

+The number of susceptibles has the highest impact among all the other parameter in this study.
+A 50% reduction of susceptible counts would lead to a 80% peak time infectious, controlling for all the other variables.
+Therefore, intervention such as wearing facial mask, keep at home, stop gathering or having dinner together would deduct the number of susceptibles, hence reduce the number of infectious.

+Change in the number of initial infectious would not result in a significant difference in the number of infectiousness and the timing of the peak infectious.

+Result finds that a 50% reduction in ```R0``` would lead to a 62% drop of the infectious count at the peak point, controlling for all the other variables.

+Even though cutting down the number of infectiousness, the reduction of ```R0``` and ```N``` would lead to a flatter distribution of infectious, thus prolonging the peak time and the duration of the epidemic.

 ### Limitation
 - Due to medical supply and hospital bed shortage, the real number of infectious is not proportionately reflected by the number of confirm counts